Expert Answers Series

 What should I do?
 If you or someone you know has chordoma, you’ve probably found yourself asking this question.
 It’s an important question to ask because, when it comes to treating chordoma, what you do — or don’t do — can have a major impact on your life.
 We developed the following educational materials to help you make informed medical decisions and get the best care possible for yourself or your loved one.
+To download or request hard copies of these materials, please use the form at the end of the page.

 If you have any questions as you read through this information, please request help and a Chordoma Foundation Patient Navigator will gladly assist you.

-Navigating Life with Chordoma brochure
+Navigating Life with Chordoma Brochure

 The brochure is a useful overview of the various services the Foundation has available to patients and provides information on how to connect with us to learn more.
 We hope the information in the brochure will help you connect with our resources and the chordoma community.

-Expert Recommendations booklets
+Expert Recommendations Booklets

 The Chordoma Global Consensus Group is a multidisciplinary, international group of more than 60 doctors who specialize in caring for chordoma patients.
 The Chordoma Foundation and the European Society for Medical Oncology brought this group together to define evidence-based recommendations for medical professionals on the best ways to manage chordoma.
 As part of our commitment to helping chordoma patients and caregivers make the most informed treatment decisions, we have made the recommendations of the consensus group available to you in our Expert Recommendations booklets.